LukeSmithxyz/mutt-wizard/README.md

 + `mupdf` -- for viewing attached pdfs (`v` to view attachments, then select .pdf)
 + `notmuch` -- for mail searching and indexing set to `ctrl-f`.
 Be sure to run `notmuch setup`.
 Remember your mail is in `~/.mail/` when you configure notmuch.
 + `w3m` and/or `w3mimg` -- for viewing images.
 Like .pdfs, view in the attachments menu.
++ A cron manager if you want the autosync feature.
++ `mpv` if you want the autosync feature to notify you with a ding on new mail.

 ### "Wait?
 The script asks for my passwords?"